emipa606/VarietyMattersStockpile/README.md

 Adds several new features to stockpile filters for added control over what to store, how much to store, and when to fill a stockpile.

-Created for use with https://steamcommunity.com/sharedfiles/filedetails/?id=2207657844]Variety Matters, you can now create a stockpile near your cook that will hold small stacks of different ingredients, increasing the diversity of ingredients used in meals.
+Created for use with [Variety Matters](https://steamcommunity.com/sharedfiles/filedetails/?id=2207657844), you can now create a stockpile near your cook that will hold small stacks of different ingredients, increasing the diversity of ingredients used in meals.

 For vanilla uses, you can create a food shelf in your dining room that won't refill until the shelves are empty, saving hauling time and helping meals get eaten before they rot; or give your pawns' closets with only 1 of each type of clothing.